Which battery does the Canon 1D Mark II N take?

 |Dimensions (W x H x D):||127 x 35 x 68mm|

-Canon sells the original NP-E3 pack at quite a steep price.
-This premium pricing strategy has left room in the market for third party suppliers to offer fully compatible battery packs at much lower prices.
-Savings from buying generic replacement batteries can amount up to 70 percent of the price of the genuine battery pack.
-Indeed, one can easily find a variety of competitively-priced NP-E3 replacements from different vendors at major online platforms (see, for example, here at ebay).
-All these generic alternatives should work fine with your Canon 1D Mark II N and the standard battery charger.
-So why would anybody then buy the more expensive original battery?
+Indeed, one can easily find a variety of competitively-priced NP-E3 replacements from different vendors at major online platforms (see, for example, here on eBay).
+All these generic alternatives should work fine with your Canon 1D Mark II N. So why would anybody then buy the more expensive original battery?
 Well, below are some arguments in favor of the genuine NP-E3, which can perhaps be summarized as "peace of mind".

 - Assurance that the warranty of the camera will not be rendered void if a battery-related failure occurs;